 What Makes MintMCP Different

-The platform transforms local STDIO-based MCP servers into production-ready services with automatic OAuth wrapping—no infrastructure changes required.
+The platform transforms local STDIO-based MCP servers into production-ready services with OAuth brokering, SSO-fronted access, and hosted connector runtime support.
 Where traditional deployments demand weeks of security engineering, MintMCP delivers one-click deployment with enterprise monitoring built in.
-The gateway maintains low latency while providing complete audit trails for every MCP interaction.
+The gateway is data-permissions-first, starting with SSO, SCIM-driven RBAC, IdP groups, Virtual MCP Bundles, tool-level policy, and audit logs before enabling agents on top.

 Core Capabilities

-• Virtual MCP Servers: Create curated toolsets per team/role—engineering sees dev tools, finance sees analytics, preventing tool overload that degrades LLM selection quality
+- Virtual MCP Bundles: Create per-use-case endpoints with SCIM-driven membership and curated toolsets per team, role, or agent identity, preventing tool overload that degrades LLM selection quality

-• Pre-Built Connectors: Native integrations for Elasticsearch, Snowflake, Gmail, and databases including PostgreSQL, MySQL, and MongoDB
+- Pre-Built Connectors: Hosted MCP connectors run by MintMCP for Elasticsearch, Snowflake, Gmail, and databases including PostgreSQL, MySQL, and MongoDB

 Compliance Coverage

-• SOC 2 Type II-audited controls and governance features (identity, RBAC, audit trails)
+- SOC 2 Type II audited controls and governance features including identity, RBAC, audit trails, and centralized observability

 Deployment and Pricing